opendevsecops/guide-aws-hacking/README.md

 From time to time you may encounter a bug which you can use to map emails to account ids and so on.
 Be on a constant lookout for these bugs.
 AWS appears tight in this regard but it like any other software is has its own challanges.

+## Phishing

+Emails that look like coming from AWS could be used for phishing.
+For example, AWS Trust Advisor does send some relatively easy to spoof emails and they come frueqnet enough to fool most people.

+## Other Ways To Get In

+Company networks are often direclty connected to the AWS cloud environment.
+Breaking in the company network will give you AWS access as well in most cases.
+Obviously a classic APT will work really well but you might be lucky if you get access to guest network, which could be misconfigured and as a result get you access to AWS.
+This is particularly true if the company is using ACLs to allow access to company ranges from AWS resources like API Gateway.
+The public IP listed in these ranges could be the office network IP space which often might not be a dedicated IP space but shared with others.
+Think of co-working spaces.

 ## Access

 If you are lucky and you know have some access tokens in the form of AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and/or AWS_SESSION_TOKEN you can start interogating the AWS environment itself.
 You have done some pretty good job but there is still a lot to be done.